dns-proxy, test-dns — Domain Name System (DNS) proxy

 domain end by non-authoritative answer.

-We recommend using a special request-acl
+We recommend using a special request-acl for this case,

 forwarding requests of this type directly to proper name servers.